astropuffin/oakmtg.club/content/english/candidates/elena-condes.md

 ### Introduction

 This is a county-level election.
 Elena Condes lives in Berkeley with her wife and three dogs; the couple’s daughter is in college.
 According to Condes, she is [the first Latinx to run for judge in our county](https://www.elenacondesforjudge.com/about.html).
-She serves on the board for the East Bay La Raza Lawyers Association, and frequently appeared in incumbent Judge Brosnahan’s court over the past 26 years.
+She serves on the board for the East Bay La Raza Lawyers Association and frequently appeared in incumbent Judge Brosnahan’s court over the past 26 years.

 Condes has run [a criminal defense sole practice](https://www.mercurynews.com/2020/01/14/editorial-elect-elena-condes-for-alameda-superior-court-judge/) for the past two decades, and prides herself in her [courtroom advocacy](https://www.mercurynews.com/2020/01/14/editorial-elect-elena-condes-for-alameda-superior-court-judge/).

-For this election, League of Women Voters is hosting a candidate forum on October 8th at 6PM:
+For this election, The League of Women Voters is hosting a candidate forum on October 8th at 6 PM:

 https://my.lwv.org/california/oakland/candidate-forums-november-2020